chef/chef-web-docs/chef_master/source/install_server_pre.rst

 * 4 GB of RAM required; 8 GB of RAM or more is preferred
 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``

-For a tiered deployment:

-* 8 total cores 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
-* 16GB RAM
-* 2 x 300GB SAS RAID1 drives
-* Hardware RAID card
-* 1 GigE NIC interface
-* 20 GB of free disk space in ``/opt``
-* 40 GB of free disk space in ``/var``
-* A back-end server; all other systems will be front-end servers.

-.. note: Tiered deployments are deprecated as of Chef server 12.9.
-You are encouraged to set up a high availability server cluser instead.
-See see :doc:`High Availability: Backend Cluster </install_server_ha>` for more details.

 For a high availability deployment: